-What Can a Handyman Do in Sheldon, Illinois?
+What Can a Handyman Do Without a License in Sheldon, Illinois?

 Illinois does not issue a single statewide “general contractor” license for typical handyman/general remodeling work.
 Most handyman activity in Sheldon is governed by (1) local building permits and (2) state licensing for specific trades (especially plumbing), plus any city/county contractor registration requirements.
 Even when no state license is required, you can still be required to pull permits and may be limited from electrical/plumbing/HVAC work unless properly licensed.